Endless33/jumping-vpn-preview/README.md

 This project may be relevant to:

 - infrastructure teams operating in volatile mobile environments
 - fintech platforms experiencing session collapse during failover
 - security architects designing deterministic recovery systems
 - operators exploring transport abstraction models

 ---

+## 📈 Status

+Jumping VPN is currently in architectural validation phase.

+This repository:

+- is not production-ready
+- does not contain hardened cryptographic implementation
+- does not expose full protocol internals
+- represents staged documentation and behavioral modeling

+---